khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <!--
 TODO:
 - carry on with planning w2: gen, v&r (part 1, 2, 3)
-- Paula, do we need to amend module description?
 - create module outline, hide things on Moodle
+- ask Paule to amend module description to reflect on changes I made to last years outline

 - make first software related screencasts in lab G
-- find smaller microphone at home
 - setup Remote Desktop and VPN and email payroll form and to test with macbook in the room
 - test HDMI cable in room with macbook and student computer
 - any update about the little table?